-Given the most popular phone in the country is Apple’s iPhone – 35% of all handset sales in the three months to June 2017 – there is one digital wallet service Aussies are very excited about: Apple Pay.
+Given that Apple’s various iPhone models are by far the most popular devices in the country – the American company had just under 45% market share at the end of 2017 – there is one digital wallet service that Aussies are very excited about: Apple Pay.

-First released down under in 2016 and available on all Apple devices, Apple Pay had a relatively rocky start with Australian Competition and Consumer Commission (ACCC) rejecting a bid by a number of banks to bargain with Apple over Apple Pay.
+First released down under in 2016 and now available on all Apple devices, Apple Pay had a relatively rocky start with the Australian Competition and Consumer Commission (ACCC) rejecting a bid by a number of banks to bargain with Apple over Apple Pay.
+Despite these beginnings, Apple’s payment service is now supported by a huge range of financial institutions.
 So which banks currently support Apple Pay, and how does the whole system work?

 The table below displays a snapshot of rewards credit cards on Canstar’s database with links to providers’ websites.
+Before deciding on any credit card product, check upfront with your provider and read the PDS to confirm whether the card supports Apply Pay and meets your needs.
 The products displayed are based on a monthly spend of $2,000 and are sorted by Star Rating (highest to lowest) then by provider name (alphabetically).

 How does Apple Pay work?